Characters of Henry Danger and Danger Force: Charlotte

 Charlotte Page (Riele Downs) is one of Henry's best friends.
-She is sarcastic, clever, and smart.
-She is the "sass master" of the bunch, always there to snap everyone back to reality.
-She and Henry have been best friends for a long time and therefore she is close enough to him to tell it like it is.
-She is a big fan of Captain Man.
-In the fourth episode, Charlotte figures out Henry's secret and gets a job as an Information Assistant for Captain Man and Kid Danger.
-In, “The Fate of Danger: Part 2”, Charlotte leaves Swellview with Henry and Jasper to fight crime in the town of Dystopia, showing that she has become a cyborg.
+She is sarcastic and the "sass master" of the bunch, always there to snap everyone back to reality.
+In the fourth episode, Charlotte figures out Henry's secret and gets a job as an information assistant for Captain Man and Kid Danger.
+In "The Fate of Danger: Part 2", Charlotte leaves Swellview with Henry and Jasper to fight crime in the town of Dystopia, showing that she has become a cyborg.

 Jasper Dunlop

 Jasper Dunlop (Sean Ryan Fox) is one of Henry's best friends.
 He is full of ideas, but most of them are not good.
 He has been Henry's best friend since preschool.
-He is a bucket collector which always embarrasses Henry and Charlotte.
-He also asks a lot of questions and is a big fan of Captain Man as well.
 In the episode "I Know Your Secret", Henry reveals to Jasper that he is Kid Danger, and is taken into the business.
-In “The Fate of Danger: Part 1”, Jasper gains the ability of Esperanto Sleep Fighting and also speaking Spanish, while fighting the cavemen army.
-In, “The Fate of Danger: Part 2”, Jasper leaves Swellview with Henry and Charlotte to fight crime in the town of Dystopia.
+In "The Fate of Danger: Part 1", Jasper gains the ability of Esperanto Sleep Fighting while fighting the cavemen army.
+In, "The Fate of Danger: Part 2", Jasper leaves Swellview with Henry and Charlotte to fight crime in the town of Dystopia.